barryclark/jekyll-now/_posts/VRD/2017-02-22-IntegerVulnerabilities.md

 INT_MIN = -2147483648 = 0x8000000
 ~~~
 # Integer Overflow
-When the variable holds a number that is larger than it can hold it will cause the wrap around to occur, going from 2147483647 to -2147483648.
+When the variable holds a number that is larger than it can hold, it will cause the wrap around to occur, going from 2147483647 to -2147483648.
-This doesn't lead to an exploit in the same way as a buffer overflow would, as the integer overflow doesn't write over memory.
+This doesn't lead to an exploit in the same way a buffer overflow would, as the integer overflow doesn't write over memory.
 However that being said
 in the context of the variable, it could be used to access outside the bounds of an array, or could generate a segmentation fault when assigning a particular block of memory from the heap via malloc.

 ## Demonstration of a wraparound